BijanSeif/OpenSRANE_Documentation/docs/_sources/developer/Extend/Substance-spk.rst.txt

 Existing modules
 ----------------

-   In the followin the existing modules for this `subpackage <https://github.com/OpenSRANE/OpenSRANE/tree/main/opensrane/Substance>`_ are described:
+   In the following the existing modules for this `subpackage <https://github.com/OpenSRANE/OpenSRANE/tree/main/opensrane/Substance>`_ are described:

    .. toctree::
       :maxdepth: 1